-- When removing or fitting the wheels, tires or the tire pressure warning valve and transmitter, contact your Toyota dealer as the tire pressure warning valve and transmitter may be damaged if not handled correctly. - Replace the grommets for the tire pressure warning valves and transmitters as well.
+When removing or fitting the wheels, tires or the tire pressure warning valve and transmitter, contact your Toyota dealer as the tire pressure warning valve and transmitter may be damaged if not handled correctly.

+Replace the grommets for the tire pressure warning valves and transmitters as well.

-To avoid damaging the tire pressure warning valves and transmitters
+To avoid damage to the tire pressure warning valves and transmitters

-Do not use liquid sealants on flat tires.
+When a tire is repaired with liquid sealants, the tire pressure warning valve and transmitter may not operate properly.
+If a liquid sealant is used, contact your Toyota dealer or other qualified service shop as soon as possible.
+Make sure to replace the tire pressure warning valve and transmitter when replacing the tire. (\rightarrow P. 389)

-If the engine still does not start after following the correct starting procedure (\rightarrow P. 138) or releasing the steering lock (\rightarrow P. 139), confirm the following points.
+If the engine still does not start after following the correct starting procedure (\rightarrow P. 144) or releasing the steering lock (\rightarrow P. 145), confirm the following points.

 The engine will not start even when the starter motor operates normally.

-One of the following may be the cause of the problem. • There may not be sufficient fuel in the vehicle's tank.
-Refuel the vehicle.
-The engine may be flooded.
-Try to restart the engine once more following correct starting procedures. • There may be a malfunction in the engine immobilizer system. (→P. 76) The starter motor turns over slowly, the interior lights and headlights are dim, or the horn does not sound or sounds at a low volume.
-One of the following may be the cause of the problem. • The battery may be discharged. (\rightarrow P. 452) • The battery terminal connections may be loose or corroded.
+One of the following may be the cause of the problem.

+- There may not be sufficient fuel in the vehicle's tank.
+Refuel the vehicle. - The engine may be flooded.
+Try to restart the engine once more following correct starting procedures. - There may be a malfunction in the engine immobilizer system. $(\rightarrow P. 78)$ - The starter motor turns over slowly, the interior lights and headlights are dim, or the horn does not sound or sounds at a low volume.

+One of the following may be the cause of the problem.

+• The battery may be discharged. (\rightarrow P. 471)

+• The battery terminal connections may be loose or corroded.

 The starter motor does not turn over, the interior lights and headlights do not turn on, or the horn does not sound.

 One of the following may be the cause of the problem.

-One or both of the battery terminals may be disconnected. • The battery may be discharged. (\rightarrow P. 452) Contact your Toyota dealer if the problem cannot be repaired, or if repair procedures are unknown.
+• One or both of the battery terminals may be disconnected.

+• The battery may be discharged. (\rightarrow P. 471)

+Contact your Toyota dealer if the problem cannot be repaired, or if repair procedures are unknown.